 If you think that an allergy is the cause of excessive hair loss, seek the advice of your vet, as soon as possible.
 Your vet will be able to inform you how to correctly treat the problem.
 The quicker you’re able to treat the irritation, the better your pup’s day to day life will be.

 Just like us humans, stress can play a huge part in your dog’s physical and emotional health and excessive hair loss can be a sign that your pup is suffering from anxiety.
 Finding ways of reducing high levels of stress could be a simple answer to reducing fur loss.
 It might not always feel that easy, especially if you’re unsure what is causing the anxiety.

 Take your time to build up your relationship with your pooch, creating a safe environment for both of you.
 The more they trust you, the easier it will be to help combat their anxiety in times of stress and discomfort.
 With your pup feeling more relaxed, the more you will notice the reduction in shedding.

-Along with making your bond stronger through trust and love, our Total Calm chews can give you and your pup the little extra help along the way.
-Packed with an all-natural ingredient, including chamomile, these chews will help reduce the effects of anxiety and stress.
+Along with making your bond stronger through trust and love, using dog specific, natural calming aids can give you and your pup the little extra help along the way.

 Read up on the 5 Simple Steps To Calm Your Anxious Dog